Ynn/selfstar/exercises/follow-me.md

 Implement the FollowMeConfiguration interface into your main application class.

-Provide this interface as a service (follow the instuction given in the getting started section).
+Provide this interface as a service (follow the instruction given in the getting started section).

 Deploy your application and check that your service is provided in the Felix console : [http://localhost:8080/system/console/bundles](http://localhost:8080/system/console/bundles).